Nicomnr02/unai_reminder/README.md

 - Highly recommended to make sure the internet connection is good when you want to log in.
 - Enter the same credential/account as the Indonesian Adventist University Student Module.
 - If you think there is an error in the schedule output, please exit the application and log back in (cases like this occur because the internet connection is weak and still under developer checking).
+- Some devices don't get notifications because they have strict rules regarding processes running in the background during battery optimization.

 ## Installing